 Cons: If you've never played around oaks, you're in for a serious learning curve.
 Even the wimpiest 1/8" twig can fling your disc in any direction away from the basket.
 Trunks and branches twist and bend, obscuring most lanes of travel except the ordained one.
 The thick leaves group in bunches, and can trap and hide a disc.
 Expect to hear lots of cursing.

-Palmettos have a 1'-3' triangular stem, two edges of which are relatively sharp.
+Palmettos have a 1'to 3'-long triangular stem, two edges of which are relatively sharp---or sometimes, to your utter chagrin, serrated.
 Not so bad on discs, wicked on bare legs.
 Thankfully they only comprise about 30% of the landscape.

 But that's about the worst of it, except for the warm/hot-season humidity and bugs, sudden thunderstorms and poisonous snakes.
 Heh heh.